 The 95% where Liquid wins

-For everyone else, Liquid wins on six dimensions: time to ship, build cost, hire pool, ecosystem, theme editor, and maintenance burden.
-Each is a real-money advantage measured in weeks of timeline or dollars of payroll that Hydrogen does not match.
+For everyone else, Liquid wins on six dimensions, each a real-money advantage measured in weeks of timeline or dollars of payroll:

-Time to ship.
-Liquid goes from kickoff to live in 4 to 8 weeks.
-Hydrogen takes 12 to 24 weeks because you are also rebuilding everything Shopify gives you for free.
+- Time to ship.
+Liquid: 4 to 8 weeks.
+Hydrogen: 12 to 24 weeks (you also rebuild what Shopify gives you for free).

-Hire pool.
+- Hire pool.
 Roughly 50,000 working Liquid devs globally.
 Maybe 2,000 working Hydrogen devs.
-The Liquid hire is faster, cheaper, less risky.
+Faster, cheaper, less risky.

-Maintenance.
-Every quarterly Shopify update lands in Liquid for free.
+- Maintenance.
+Quarterly Shopify updates land in Liquid for free.
 In Hydrogen you port them by hand.
-The maintenance cliff over 24 months is significant.

 For the build practice that makes Liquid fast, see the Liquid development guide and the mobile CRO guide.